Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 .. tip::
   Setting the ``foreground_color`` and ``accent_color`` of the ``main_tabs`` also means the colors of ``my-layout`` can be set by referencing these colors.

-The ``statusbar`` entry puts a ``StatusBar`` element on the same level as the main tabs, meaning it stays visible when switching tabs.
+The ``statusbar`` entry puts a :py:class:`StatusBar <PythonScreenStackManager.elements.StatusBar>` element on the same level as the main tabs, meaning it stays visible when switching tabs.
 For the config entry, two additional options can be passed, ``size`` and ``location``.
 Both are more or less self explanatory.
 There are 4 options for the location, ``top``, ``bottom``, ``left`` and ``right``.
 Size takes any valid dimension value, but by default it takes up 5% of the available space.
 Move if to the left side of the screen, and adjust the margins accordingly.
 Styling a statusbar is done via the ``element_properties`` syntax.
 The ``clock`` has already been styled, but the icons can be styled as well.
 By default, two status elements are available: ``device`` and ``inkboard``.
-The ``device`` icon is a special type, namely a ``DeviceIcon``.
+The ``device`` icon is a special type, namely a :py:class:`DeviceIcon <PythonScreenStackManager.elements.DeviceIcon>`.
 These can monitor and show the status of certain device features.
 A useful one may be to show the status of the network connection.

 .. code-block:: yaml
   :caption: Additional styling of the statusbar